webplatform/docs/dom/Node/localName/index.md

 {{Notes_Section
 |Usage=In XML documents, elements can be declared using ''qualified names'', which consist of a [[dom/Node/prefix|'''prefix''']] and a local name.
 This property returns the latter value.
 For more information, see [http://go.microsoft.com/fwlink/p/?linkid{{=}}203781 W3C Namespaces in XML].
+|Notes=Must be served with XML content type, such as text/xml or application/xhtml+xml
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification